Evaluation Guide

 In Trace mode, the inference phase does not run Runner and instead writes actualConversation into InferenceResult.Inferences as actual traces. conversation provides expected traces.
 If conversation is omitted, the evaluation phase builds placeholder expecteds that keep only per-turn userContent, to avoid treating trace outputs as reference answers in comparisons.

-When only actual traces are provided, it is suitable for metrics that depend only on actual traces, such as llm_rubric_response and llm_rubric_knowledge_recall.
-If you need metrics that compare reference tool traces or reference final responses, you can additionally configure expected traces.
+When only actual traces are provided, it is suitable for metrics that depend only on actual traces, such as llm_rubric_response, llm_rubric_knowledge_recall, and llm_hallucinations.
+If you need metrics that compare reference tool traces or reference final responses, such as llm_final_response, llm_rubric_critic, or llm_rubric_reference_critic, you can additionally configure expected traces.

 See examples/evaluation/trace for the full example.